geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 .. image:: images/setbkimage.png

+This is less than ideal.
+Column 0 always draw over the background image, as do subitem images and grid lines.
+It was there limitations that lead to the creation of overlays.

-However, Windows 7 seems to have improved the way this message works:
+However, Windows 7 seems to have improved this situation:

 .. image:: images/setbkimage2.png

 Better but still not perfect.
 The limitations are still there:

-* It does not work at all on XP.
 * It doesn't look very good when grid lines are enabled, since the grid lines are still drawn over the image.
 * It doesn't work with owner drawn mode.
 In owner drawn mode, each cell draws itself, including its background, which covers the background image.
 * The transparent areas of the background image aren't completely transparent.
-* Obviously, it looks odd when alternate row background colors are enabled.
+* It looks odd when alternate row background colors are enabled.
+* This for Windows 7, so obviously, it does not work at all on XP.

 If you can live with these limits, `ObjectListView` now [v2.5.1] has built in support for native backgrounds::